dariodev/unsemantic-light/demo/stylesheets/README.md

-In this folder, the following CSS file is needed only to show the grid dimensions in the demo, and are otherwise not needed for Unsemantic:
+Files in this folder are needed only to show the grid dimensions in the demo, and are otherwise not needed for Unsemantic.
+One file:

-* demo.css
+-	demo.css